borgstrom/reeve/README.md

 bus with a random number following connection.
 The agent must call a verifier RPC with this number or the director will close both connections.

+### Command RPC

+The Command RPC implementation is served by agents to directors when they connect on the main port.
+It exposes all of the module functionality on that agent so that the director may invoke module functions.

+### Control RPC

+The Control RPC implementation is served by directors to agents after they connect on the main port plus 1.
+It exposes the master event bus and agent management functions to the agent.

 ### Director to Director

 When directors connect to each other they also use port 4195.
 There is no automatic certificate